dawid4374/Node.js-MongoDB-App/task/README.md

 # Task
-A web app using Express.js and MongoDB
+A web app using Node.js Express.js MongoDB Mongoose and some other packages.

+Usage:

+$ npm install

+run with Nodemon

+$ npm start

+MongoDB
+Create "config/config.env" and add there your MongoDB URI, local or Atlas